8 Spectacular Festivals of India

 World Sacred Sufi Festival

-World Sacred Sufi Festival is held in Nagaur Fort (140 kms from Jodhpur) and Mehrangarh Fort every winter where travellers are treated to mesmerising Sufi music.
+World Sacred Sufi Festival is held in Nagaur Fort (140 km from Jodhpur) and Mehrangarh Fort every winter where travellers are treated to mesmerising Sufi music.
 The World Sacred Spirit Festival is considered to rank at the very top of Sufi festivals in the world.
 It is a stage for some of the greatest artists from all over the planet to showcase their talent and enthrall the audience.

 Sufi music has always been a bridge between the East and West, promoting some of the most liberal and accessible aspects of Islam for centuries.
 Spiritual and passionate, enchanting and exciting, blissful and exotic, Sufi music is unlike any other.
 A trip to the World Sacred Spirit Festival is not only about enjoying the music, but also about exploring exotic destinations, old world forts and palaces, surreal desert beauty and fascinating cuisines.

 World Sacred Sufi Festival 2020 dates shall be announced soon.

 Nagaur Fort: 18 to 20 February 2019